 Christmas shopping can be a challenge.
-I know I struggle with my four.
+I know I struggle with my five.
 They don’t need anything, I don’t want them to have anything, and I really do not want my kids to have more junk!
 My kids also ask for such little and simple things that everyone else is normally kind enough to get them those gifts for Christmas anyway.
 So I decided to do my research and create a top ten list of gifts that are absolutely perfect for a homeschooled child!
-When you are done reading the list PLEASE share your perfect gift for your homeschooled child!
+When you are done reading the list please share your perfect gift for your homeschooled child!

 Financial Learning Ledger for Kids ($20) by Uncommon Goods comes in three different colors- green, pink, blue.
 This is a wonderful tool to hold your child accountable for their money.
-Whether your child is spending it or losing it (just recently my daughter lost her $1 from the tooth fairy and was upset that we wouldn’t relace it) they will learn quickly how to stretch that dollar and be responsible.
+Whether your child is spending it or losing it (just recently my daughter lost her $1 from the tooth fairy and was upset that we wouldn’t replace it) they will learn quickly how to stretch that dollar and be responsible.
 While you may always struggle with your money it is good for kids to learn early so they will have a better hand at it as they get older.
 The earlier the better and this is a great tool if you also ask your children to save for a toy, tithe, donate, buy their own gifts, etc.

 Highlights Which Way USA club.
 This cool club is the gift that keeps on giving!
 This club will be delivered to your child every three weeks and includes information about 2 states of the great USA at a time.
 This is a really unique gift.
 We all remember Highlights magazine from when we were kids and they have just gotten better.
 This club will send a puzzle book, license plate keychain, state maps, and your child will learn all about the states.
 I really think geography is an unappreciated subject, I know many kids who don’t even know how many states are in the USA nevertheless where a country is.
 Start small, learn the states and expand that interest to the world!
 I also really like clubs and products from Highlights because you can cancel anytime which is good for a family like mine that is paycheck to paycheck Sign up for 3.00 here.